Brand Perception Surveys: Definition, Process, & Sample Questions

 How to Conduct a Brand Perception Survey

-Depending on what market research methodology your organization would like to utilize (quantitative or qualitative), the process of conducting a brand perception study is different.
+Depending on which market research methodology you want to utilize, either quantitative or qualitative, the process of conducting a brand perception study is different.

 Below is the process our market research firm follows when conducting a brand perception survey for our clients.